 The second factor when determining the quality of an upper receiver is the attention to detail given during the subassembly and the final assembly process.
 Subassemblies include such things as port door and forward assist installation on the upper receiver.
 Non-marring fixtures are used to prevent the finish from becoming damaged during the installation process.
 Gas tubes and gas blocks are checked for obstructions before being pinned together.
-Barrels are drilled to allow the rear set screw on the gas block to rest below flush and grip the barrel preventing any movement during recoil.
-Drilling the barrel for the gas block is a service DSG only performs on barrels that are being installed incomplete upper receivers and is not an option for customers purchasing a barrel assembly as a sub-component.
-Bolts used in upper receiver assemblies are checked for proper extractor and ejector tension.
+Barrels are drilled to allow the rear set screw on the gas block to rest below a flush and grip the barrel preventing any movement during recoil.
+Drilling the barrel for the gas block is a service DSG only performs on barrels that are being installed in our complete upper receivers.
+For customers building their own upper with a DSG brand barrel, we recommend a fixture for gas block dimpling.

 Anti-seize on Barrel extension